Frequently Asked Questions

 • Target audience: One for the World specializes in advocating to university students and young professionals.
 This is reflected in our brand, strategy and way of working.
 While Giving What We Can is open to these audiences, they appeal to a wider range of people and attract many of their pledgers via earned or paid media.

-If you take the Giving What We Can pledge, be sure to let us know!
-This data is very valuable to us as it helps us track our impact, raise funds for our operating costs and evaluate the success of our programs.
+If you take the 10% Pledge, be sure to let us know!
+This data is very valuable to us as it helps us track our impact, raise funds for our operating costs, and evaluate the success of our programs.